smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 If you want one long PNG of the page, you can save that directly from Chrome following the instructions in [this article.](https://www.lifewire.com/take-screenshot-using-dev-tools-on-google-chrome-5097913)

-If you have an iPhone or iPad handy, you can take a screenshot while viewing the page, then select "Full Page" at the top.
+If you have an iPhone handy, you can take a screenshot while viewing the page, then select "Full Page" at the top.
 After that, you can save the page as a PDF or image.
+I do see a way to do it on an iPad.

 If you want to save the contents of the page as markdown, you can use the Reader View, MarkDownload or MarkSnip Chrome extensions.
 I like Reader View.